apache/cloudstack-documentation/source/adminguide/networking/external_firewalls_and_load_balancers.rst

 -  **Security Groups**: Security groups provide a way to isolate traffic to the instances.
 A security group is a group of instances that filter their incoming and outgoing traffic according to a set of rules, called ingress and egress rules.
-These rules filter network traffic according to the IP address that is attempting to communicate with the instance.
+These rules filter Network traffic according to the IP address that is attempting to communicate with the instance.